 In 2011, Susan G. Komen for the Cure received a grant from the Caterpillar Foundation to build on the work of the foundation taking place in Brazil.
-As part of this grant, funds were allocated to complete assessment in São Paulo City.
-Komen is the world's largest breast cancer organization fighting to save lives, empower people, ensure quality care for all and energize science to find the cure.
+As part of this grant, funds were allocated to complete assessment in Sao Paulo City.
+The Susan G. Komen Breast Cancer for the Cure is the world's largest breast cancer organization fighting to save lives, empower people, ensure quality care for all and energize science to find the cure.

-This report provides an overview of the burden of breast cancer and breast health care system in São Paulo City.
-The report highlights achievements, opportunities and most promising areas that Susan G. Komen for the Cure, São Paulo local government authorities, local foundations and Non-Governmental Organizations (NGOs) can invest in and support in order to improve the breast health care in São Paulo.
+This report provides an overview of the burden of breast cancer and breast health care system in Sao Paulo City.
+The report highlights achievements, opportunities and most promising areas that Susan G. Komen for the Cure, Sao Paulo local government authorities, local foundations and Non-Governmental Organizations (NGOs) can invest in and support in order to improve the breast health care in Sao Paulo.

-Maria Inês Schmidt et all.
+1 Maria Inês Schmidt et all.
 Chronic non-communicable diseases in Brazil: burden and current challenges.
-The Lancet, Volume 377, Issue 9781, Pages 1949 - 1961, 4 June 201
+The Lancet, Volume 377, Issue 9781, Pages 1949 - 1961, 4 June 2011